-Written by David Quayle, Solicitor
+Written by David Quayle, Associate.

 How can I avoid a criminal conviction if I have been charged with an offence, and if a conviction is recorded will this be on my record for life?